About the 2018-2019 Student Handbook

 The enduring values of Washington College—critical thinking, effective communication, and moral courage—move the world.

 Washington College accords students the opportunity to learn about life, to challenge their own values and the ideas and values of others, and in so doing, to become responsible members of the College community.
-The College believes that the diversity of its community is its greatest strength and that difference of race, color, national origin, sexual orientation, sex, gender identity/expression, socio-economic class, ability, age and religious belief are to be respected by all members of the community.
+The College believes that the diversity of its community is its greatest strength and that differences of race, color, national origin, sexual orientation, sex, gender identity/expression, socioeconomic class, ability, age and religious belief are to be respected by all members of the community.
 While the College imposes no specific moral standard upon its students, each student is expected to uphold standards of civility and engage in constructive and reasoned discourse to express differences of opinion.

 The Washington College Diversity Statement was approved by the Board of Visitors and Governors.